 The lower damping means that the treble strings on the upper frets have a beautiful chime to them, making for an outstanding guitar the really suits finger pickers.

 Here’s Bruce Mathiske letting loose on one.
-As on-line videos tend to squash the sound somewhat, here is a FLAC file, which, at least in theory, should make for more realist sound quality.
+As online videos tend to squash the sound somewhat, here is a FLAC file, which, at least in theory, should make for more realistic sound quality.